nathanielop/pave-php/README.md

 # Pave
-Paving the way to better state management.
+Paving the way to better state management, in PHP.

 ## Why?